 Voice Lessons vs Singing Lessons

 All singing lessons are voice lessons, but not all voice lessons are singing lessons.
 When people use the term “voice lessons”, they include speaking and spoken word in addition to singing.
 When people say “singing lessons” they mean singing lessons and not lessons for speakers or spoken word artists.
 I do both.
 I’ve worked in the speaking lessons segment with universities, law offices, DJs, TV personalities, actors, politicians, reporters, spoken word artists, and others.
-In the singing lessons, I’ve work with singers of all kinds.
+In the singing lessons, we’ve work with singers of all kinds.

 Vocal Coaches vs Voice/Singing Teachers